VitorLuizC/valite/README.md

 [![Build Status][ci-badge]][ci]

-Truly simple, practical and light validator engine.
+Concurrently execute your validators in a simple, practical and light validator engine.

 ## Motivation